Our Church Constitution

 a.
 The organization, administration, and supervision of the educational program of the church.

 b.
 Discovering, enlisting, training, and appointing of all church education workers, being sure that each teacher and officer of the Sunday Church School is a member the Church and attends worship services.

 c.
 Evaluation, determining, and supervising the curriculum of the educational program.

 d.
 Developing and interpreting to the constituency of the church, the educational objectives, and goals.

 e.
 Formulation and administration of the budget for Christian education.

 The Finance Committee shall be composed of six members (one deacon, one trustee, and four others from the church at large) all to be nominated by the Nominating Committee.
 The Treasurer and Financial Secretary will be ex officio members.
 Three members shall be elected each year for the two-year terms.

 The Finance Committee shall secure the necessary funds to meet all the expenses the budget, as adopted, to maintain and advance the work of the church.
 It shall present to the church a proposed budget for the coming year at least one week in advance of the annual business meeting in December.
 The Committee shall appoint an Auditing Committee of three to audit the books of the Financial Secretary and the Treasurer

 Section 6.
 THE FINANCIAL SECRETARY

 The Financial Secretary shall receive all offerings, general and by envelope, and shall keep an accurate record thereof in a book provided by the church.
 The Secretary shall be responsible for all members having church envelopes.
-The Financial Secretary shall deposit in the bank to the credit of the treasurer all money received, and shall render duplicate receipts of the same to the Treasurer.
-His records shall agree with those of the Treasurer.
+The Financial Secretary shall deposit in the bank to the credit of the treasurer all money received and shall render duplicate receipts of the same to the Treasurer.
+His or her records shall agree with those of the Treasurer.
 All money shall be counted by the Financial Secretary and the assistant Financial Secretary and/or one other person appointed by the Financial Committee.